taleshrocha/instagram-clone/README.md

 ## Login

-You can login with your Google account.
+You can login with your Google account thanks to <a href="https://next-auth.js.org/">NextAuth.js</a>.

 ![](./images/login.gif)